 It is possible to run OpenQBMM directly on computers executing Windows 10, on which the Windows Subsystem for Linux (WSL) has been installed.
 This guide will show you how to install WSL, and run OpenFOAM and OpenQBMM on it.
 Windows 10 Fall Creators Update or following is required to use this procedure.

-The following steps illustrate how to install the Windows Subsystem for Linux (WSL) on Windows 10 Falls Creators Update.
+The following steps illustrate how to install the Windows Subsystem for Linux (WSL) on Windows 10 Falls Creators Update or newer.
 The procedure is slightly different from previous versions of WSL, because the possibility of using different distributions was added in this update.
 Each distribution can be obtained from the Microsoft Store.

 - The first step consists in launching the tool to add extra features to Windows 10.
 This tool can be found by pressing Win + S, and typing “Features”.
 The menu will show the icon in the figure.